loadsmart/culture/careers/eng-leadership-faq.md

 TL: Sprints, EM: Roadmap and Backlog

 ### Should the Tech Lead be the most senior individual in the team?
 Not necessarily.
-Otherwise we limit the bar of the team to be the TL's current bar.
+As the tech lead is a role that any engineer (Senior I+) can play, other engineers in the team may have a higher position.

 ### Who's responsible for guaranteeing projects are on-time?
 Every project has to have a Project Lead.
 This individual is the responsible.
 Tech Leads may lead Projects too.
 Engineering Managers shouldn't.